ReadyResearchers-2023-24/syllabus/cmpsc-610-spring-syllabus.md

   time limits
     - Senior thesis presentation: 10 minutes
     - Question and answer session: 5 minutes
-    - Demonstration of computation artifact: 1 minute
+    - Demonstration of computation artifact: 2 minutes
 - Presenting students must strictly adhere to the stated time limits.
 - The readers for a senior comprehensive project may submit additional questions to the GitHub issue tracker in the repository for a